material-admin/doc-material-components/components/DatePickers/DatePickers-stub.md

 ## Anatomy and key properties

-The following diagram shows the customizable elements of a date picker:
+The following diagram shows the elements of a date picker:

 ![Pickers anatomy diagram](assets/pickers_anatomy.png)